-The Expression Filter metadata can be viewed using the Expression Filter views defined with a xxx_EXPFIL prefix, where xxx can be USER or ALL.
-These views are read-only to the users and are created and maintained by the Expression Filter procedures.
+Expression Filter defines views containing metadata using the xxx_EXPFIL prefix, where xxx can be the string USER or ALL.
+Expression Filter procedures create and maintain these read-only views.

-Table 18-1 lists the names of the views and their descriptions.
+Table 19-1 lists the names of the views and their descriptions.

-Table 18-1 Expression Filter Views
+Table 19-1 Expression Filter Views

-View Name Description USER_EXPFIL_ASET_FUNCTIONS View List of functions and packages approved for the attribute set USER_EXPFIL_ATTRIBUTES View List of elementary attributes of the attribute set USER_EXPFIL_ATTRIBUTE_SETS View List of attribute set USER_EXPFIL_DEF_INDEX_PARAMS View List of default index parameters USER_EXPFIL_EXPRESSION_SETS View List of expression sets USER_EXPFIL_EXPRSET_STATS View List of predicate statistics for the expression sets USER_EXPFIL_INDEX_PARAMS View List of index parameters assigned to the expression set USER_EXPFIL_INDEXES View List of expression filter indexes USER_EXPFIL_PREDTAB_ATTRIBUTES View List of stored and indexed attributes for the indexes USER_EXPFIL_PRIVILEGES View List of all the expression privileges of the current user
+View Name Description USER_EXPFIL_ASET_FUNCTIONS View List of functions and packages approved for the attribute set USER_EXPFIL_ATTRIBUTES View List of elementary attributes of the attribute set USER_EXPFIL_ATTRIBUTE_SETS View List of attribute set USER_EXPFIL_DEF_INDEX_PARAMS View List of default index parameters USER_EXPFIL_EXPRESSION_SETS View List of expression sets USER_EXPFIL_EXPRSET_STATS View List of predicate statistics for the expression sets USER_EXPFIL_INDEX_PARAMS View List of index parameters assigned to the expression set USER_EXPFIL_INDEXES View List of expression filter indexes USER_EXPFIL_PREDTAB_ATTRIBUTES View List of stored and indexed attributes for the indexes USER_EXPFIL_PRIVILEGES View List of all the expression privileges of the current user USER_EXPFIL_TEXT_INDEX_ERRORS Maps any errors with the text indexes to the expression column values in which the error exists

-18.1 USER_EXPFIL_ASET_FUNCTIONS View
+19.1 USER_EXPFIL_ASET_FUNCTIONS View

-This view lists all the functions and packages that are allowed in the expressions using a particular attribute set.
-This view is defined with the columns described in the following table:
+The USER_EXPFIL_ASET_FUNCTIONS view lists all the functions and packages that are allowed in the expressions using a particular attribute set.
+The following table describes the columns in this view: